akwhjfdudje/small_transformer/README.md

 python generators/*.py # outputs a file with lines in data/
 ```

-To generate a model:
+To train and save a model:

 ```
-python create_transformer_*.py
+python train.py
 ```

 The `evaluate.py` script takes transformer and vocabulary checkpoints, and will give a small prompt to input text: